-- AML binary output file - AML code in C source code form for inclusion into a BIOS project iASL: ACPI Source Language Optimizing Compiler and Disassembler User Guide
+- AML binary output file - AML code in C source code form for inclusion into a BIOS project

 - AML code in x86 assembly code form for inclusion into a BIOS project - AML Hex Table output file in either C, ASL, or x86 assembly code as a table initialization statement. - Listing file with source file line number, source statements, and intermixed generated AML code.
 Include files named in the original source ASL file are expanded within the listing file - Namespace output file shows the ACPI namespace that corresponds to the input ASL file (and all include files.) - Debug parse trace output file gives a trace of the parser and namespace during the compile.
 Used to debug problems in the compiler, or to help add new compiler features.